Information about ending your membership

 In certain situations, you may also be eligible to leave the plan at other times of the year during a Special Enrollment Period.

-Usually, to end your membership in our plan, you simply enroll in another Medicare Advantage plan or stand-alone Part D Prescription Drug Plan during one of the enrollment periods.
-However, if you want to switch from our plan to Original Medicare without a Medicare prescription drug plan or switch back to Original Medicare with or without a Medicare Supplement (Medigap) plan, you must ask to be disenrolled from our plan.
+Usually, to end your membership in our health plan, you simply enroll in another Medicare Advantage plan or stand-alone Part D Prescription Drug Plan during one of the enrollment periods.
+However, if you want to switch from our health plan to Original Medicare without a Medicare prescription drug plan or switch back to Original Medicare with or without a Medicare Supplement (Medigap) plan, you must ask to be disenrolled from our health plan.